Paracosmus/Quillscript-Docs/coding-and-design/libraries/tools.md

 # Tools
 > Tools Function Library

-The **Tools Function Library** is a versatile collection of extra utility functions designed to streamline and simplify common tasks in Unreal Engine game development.
+This is a [Blueprint Function Library](https://dev.epicgames.com/documentation/unreal-engine/blueprint-function-libraries-in-unreal-engine) containing a versatile collection of extra utility functions designed to streamline and simplify common tasks in Unreal Engine game development.

 This library is a useful resource for any Unreal Engine project, offering a wide range of functions that provide essential functionality for various game development needs.